JuliaML/AtariAlgos.jl/README.md

 Pkg.build("AtariAlgos")
 ```

-Games can also be "plotted" using [Plots.jl](https://juliaplots.github.io/), allowing it to be a component of more complex visualizations for tracking learning progress and more, as well as making it easy to create animations.
+Games can also be "plotted" using [Plots.jl](https://juliaplots.github.io/) through a simple definition of a [recipe](https://juliaplots.github.io/recipes/) for `Game` objects, allowing it to be a component of more complex visualizations for tracking learning progress and more, as well as making it easy to create animations.

 ### Example